Davidyz/VectorCode/docs/neovim.md

 - `sync_log_env_var`: `boolean`.
 If true, this plugin will automatically set the `VECTORCODE_LOG_LEVEL` environment variable for LSP or cmd processes started within your neovim session when logging is turned on for this plugin.
-Use at caution because the CLI write all logs to stderr, which _may_ make this plugin VERY verbose.
+Use at caution because the non-LSP CLI write all logs to stderr, which _may_ make this plugin VERY verbose.
 See [Debugging and Logging](#debugging-and-logging) for details on how to turn on logging.